Acow337/simple-db/lab1.md

 The low (least significant) bits of each byte represents the status of the slots that are earlier in the file.
-Hence, the lowest bit of the first byte represents whether or not the first slot in the page is in use.
-The second lowest bit of the first byte represents whether or not the second slot in the page is in use, and so on.
+Hence, the lowest bit of the first byte represents whether or not the first slot in the page is in use. **The second lowest bit of** **the first byte represents whether or not the second slot in the page is in use**, and so on.
 Also, note that the high-order bits of the last byte may not correspond to a slot that is actually in the file, since the number of slots may not be a multiple of 8.
 Also note that all Java virtual machines are